lebao3105/texteditor/makerelease/readme.txt

 Making releases for texteditor.

 1. Using meson (and ninja)
-> This is not completed yet.
-The project will be installed to C:\Lib\site-packages by the default.
 Install meson and ninja via pip.
-Also install gettext.
+Also install gettext if needed.
 Run:
 $ meson build
+$ # Skip TWO next commands if you don't use gettext
 $ ninja -C build me.lebao3105.texteditor-pot
 $ ninja -C build me.lebao3105.texteditor-update-po
+$ #
 $ ninja -C build me.lebao3105.texteditor-gmo
 $ ninja -C build install
-Copy this:

-(Windows)
-import sys
-sys.path.insert(1, 'C:\Lib\site-packages\texteditor')
-import texteditor
-texteditor.start_app()

-(Linux)
----

-to runtextd.py (or something else you want) - save to somewhere safe.
-Try to run it.
+Run:
+$ me.lebao3105.texteditor

 2. Using build script (builder.py)
 Use help flag to see the usage of the script.
 Note that this is not completed yet, but good enough to use.